The Citation Report provides aggregate citation statistics for a set of search

 Cited is 39, which is the sum of the Total column.

-Click the View Citing Article llink to display the citing articles.
+Click View Citing Article to display the citing articles.
+The number

-The number of citing articles retrieved may be smaller than the sum of the Times
+of citing articles retrieved may be smaller than the sum of the times cited because

 For example, you have six articles in the Citation Report.
 An author may have

 cited three of the articles in his or her paper.
 In this instance, the system

 retrieves four citing articles - not six.
 We only display a citing article once.